-Duval’s overall ranking for Health Factors increased from 35 to 32.
-Ranking for health behaviors (38 to 35) and clinical care (11 to 10) also improved.
-Working with the Mayor, City Council, Flroida Department of Health and local partners, we will continue to support the implementation of projects and programs in critical areas that will have a positive impact on the overall health of our community.
-Read the full news release from the Florida Department of Health - Duval County
+Working with the Mayor, City Council, Florida Department of Health and local partners, we will continue to support the implementation of projects and programs in critical areas that will have a positive impact on the overall health of our community.

 About the Journey to One